 The standard requires an entity, at each reporting date, to assess whether the credit risk on a debt instrument measured at Amortised Cost and Fair Value through Other Comprehensive Income (FVOCI) has increased significantly since initial recognition, using among other factors the change in the risk of a default occurring over the expected life of the instrument.
-The CBN expects banks to put in place policies and systems as well as governance arrangements and controls to identify instances where their exposures have suffered significant increase in credit risk.
+The CBN expects OFIs to put in place policies and systems as well as governance arrangements and controls to identify instances where their exposures have suffered significant increase in credit risk.

-In assessing significant increase in credit risk, banks are to consider quantitative, qualitative and 'backstop' (30 days past due presumption) indicators.
+In assessing significant increase in credit risk, OFIs are to consider quantitative, qualitative and 'backstop' (30 days past due presumption) indicators.
+However, OFIs with loan facilities with tenor of not more than 180 days should use 7 days past due presumption.
+In the same vein, 90 days past due presumption should be used for long term financial instruments such as mortgage loans with tenor longer than 10 years.

-In using quantitative elements, banks should consider the change in lifetime Probability of Default (PD) by comparing the lifetime PD at the reporting date with the lifetime PD at initial recognition.
-The criteria for relative quantitative increases in PD indicative of a significant increase in credit risk should be defined and documented by banks.
-The assessment by banks should among others consider changes in credit risk at counterparty and individual credit level.
+In using quantitative elements, OFIs should consider the change in lifetime Probability of Default (PD) by comparing the lifetime PD at the reporting date with the lifetime PD at initial recognition.
+The criteria for relative quantitative increases in PD indicative of a significant increase in credit risk should be defined and documented by OFIs.
+The assessment by OFIs should among others consider changes in credit risk at counterparty and individual credit level.

 Generally most qualitative factors indicative of a significant increase in credit risk are reflected in PD models and therefore, are included in the quantitative assessment.
-However, where it is not possible to include all current information about qualitative factors in the quantitative assessment, banks should recalibrate PDs or adjust estimates when assessing significant increase in credit risk or calculating Expected Credit Losses (ECLs).
+However, where it is not possible to include all current information about qualitative factors in the quantitative assessment, OFIs should recalibrate PDs or adjust estimates when assessing significant increase in credit risk or calculating Expected Credit Losses (ECLs).

-In addition to the criteria provided in B5.5.17 of the Standard, banks are advised to consider the following qualitative factors in assessing significant increase in credit risk:
+In addition to the criteria provided in B5.5.17 of the Standard, OFIs are advised to consider the following qualitative factors in assessing significant increase in credit risk:

-- Classification of the exposure by any of the licensed private credit bureaux or the Credit Risk Management System; - Deterioration of relevant credit risk drivers for an individual obligor (or pool of obligors); - ✓ Expectation of forbearance or restructuring due to financial difficulties; - ✓ Evidence that full repayment of interest and principal without realisation of collateral is unlikely, regardless of the number of days past due; and - \checkmark Deterioration in credit worthiness due to factors other than those listed above.
+- Classification of the exposure by any of the licensed private credit bureaux or the Credit Risk Management System; - Deterioration of relevant credit risk drivers for an individual obligor (or pool of obligors);

-The CBN expects that financial assets which are more than 30 days past due or have been granted forbearance should be considered to have significantly increased in credit risk.
+- Expectation of forbearance or restructuring due to financial difficulties; - Evidence that full repayment of interest and principal without realisation of collateral is unlikely, regardless of the number of days past due; and - Deterioration in credit worthiness due to factors other than those listed above.

-However, the CBN expect banks not to rely solely on the 30 days past due presumption, but to incorporate reasonable and supportable forward-looking information.
-The 30 days past due presumption can only be applied if the forward looking information is not available without undue cost or effort.
+The CBN expects that financial assets which are more than 30 days past due (7 days past due for loans below 180 days tenor) or have been granted forbearance should be considered to have significantly increased in credit risk.
+However, the CBN expects OFIs not to rely solely on the 30 days/7days past due presumption, but to incorporate reasonable and supportable forward-looking information.
+The 30 days/7days past due presumption can only be applied if the forward looking information is not available without undue cost or effort.

-Where the 30 days past due presumption is rebutted on the basis that there has not been a significant increase in credit risk, the bank shall accompany the assertion by documented, reasonable and supportable information that a more lagging criterion is appropriate.
+Where the 30 days/7days past due presumption is rebutted on the basis that there has not been a significant increase in credit risk, the OFI shall accompany the assertion by documented, reasonable and supportable information that a more lagging criterion is appropriate.
 The CBN, however, expects that this would only be used in limited circumstances.

-Where a bank sets its transfer threshold for groups of financial assets, it is important that all financial instruments in that portfolio must have similar credit risk characteristics at initial recognition such as a credit rating within a relatively narrow band.
+Where an OFI sets its transfer threshold for groups of financial assets, it is important that all financial instruments in that portfolio must have similar credit risk characteristics at initial recognition such as a credit rating within a relatively narrow band.